karimsharaf04/-David-Simon-Karim-Kseniia-final-project/README.md

 # Intro Robotics Final Project
 ### Group members: David Suh, Simon Mahns, Karim Sharaf, Kseniia Korotenko

-### Project Description:
+## Description:
-We are using a depth camera and hand gesture recognition to teach the turtlebots to play a game that involves dragging and dropping tubes according to commands that human players execute via hand gestures.
-The robot that gains more points by knocking over tubes (+1 point) and dragging and dropping tubes in the goal area (+2 points) in a limited time wins.
-Of course, it is also possible to play with just one player, seeing how many points you can score in a limited time. \
+We use a depth camera, computer vision, custom neural nets, and inverse kinematics to introduce a novel way of controlling the turtlebot arm - open air hand imitation.

+To demonstrate the functionality of this method we created a game where players attempt to control the hand to drag and drop tubes with their hand.
+The rules are as follows:
+- knocking over tubes (+1 point)
+- dragging and dropping tubes in the goal area (+2 points)

+The player who accumulates the most points in 2 minutes wins.

 This project is exciting because we combined two areas of interest: \
 — hand gesture recognition (computer vision) using ML \
 — robot arm manipulation \
 The result is an HCI/HRI project that augments the capabilities of the robot.

-### System Architecture:
+## System Architecture:
 Describe in detail the robotics algorithm you implemented and each major component of your project, highlight what pieces of code contribute to these main components \
 **Computer Vision Component: Hand Gesture Detection** \
 This code is in the file `hand_detection.py`.
 The rospy node is called `hand_tracker`.
 First, in this file, load the CNN model.
 We also do some logistics such as initializing MediaPipe and the RealSense depth camera.
 We also set the white balance to make sure the image is processed correctly.
 When the `hand_tracker` node runs, it gets an image from the realsense camera, draws hand landmarks, calculates bounding box for the hand, crops the image, and preprocesses the resulting image of a hand to be fed to the model.
 (The preprocessing imolves some resizing, format change, normalization etc.) Then we get the model's prediction, and publish the hand position and state (open/closed) as based on this prediction.
 Then we display the image for debugging. \